colmap/colmap/doc/tutorial.rst

   vocabulary tree, where every N-th image (`loop_detection_period`) is matched against its visually most similar images (`loop_detection_num_images`).
 Note that image file names must be ordered sequentially (e.g., `image0001.jpg`, `image0002.jpg`, etc.).
-You can verify the correct order in the database management tool (see :ref:`Database Format <database-format>`).
+The order in the database is not relevant, since the images are explicitly ordered according to their file names.
 Note that loop detection requires a pre-trained vocabulary tree, that can be downloaded from https://demuc.de/colmap/.

 - **Vocabulary Tree Matching**: In this matching mode [schoenberger16vote]_,